ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/code/README.md

 Welcome to API Logic Server.
-It creates ***executable projects*** (APIs and Admin Apps) from a database or description, with 1 command.
+It creates ***executable microservices*** (APIs and Admin Apps) from a database or description, with 1 command.
 The created projects are based on standard Python libraries (Flask, SQLAlchemy), so you can ***customize them with rules and Python in your IDE.***

 You are in the [API Logic Server Manager](https://apilogicserver.github.io/Docs/Manager/).
 This is a good place to manage projects, create notes and resources, etc.